acbilson/chaos-content/gardens/technology/steps-to-self-hosting.md

 Nginx comes with sensible defaults, but you'll want to make some modifications to host your static site.
 The smart people at Nginx have already published a helpful article about [hosting static content](https://docs.nginx.com/nginx/admin-guide/web-server/serving-static-content/) and supply useful [configuration examples](https://www.nginx.com/resources/wiki/start/topics/examples/full/).

-> Unless you're already familiar with Debian Linux, Hugo web development and Nginx, at this point you're probably drowning in information.
+Unless you're already familiar with Debian Linux, Hugo web development and Nginx, at this point you're probably drowning in information.
 Remember, you haven't exposed anything to the world yet!
 Rather than get bogged down in detail here, keep moving with defaults and get it working.

 ## Go Public!

 You've got a working website served on your LAN, now it's time to go public!

+{{< notice type=warning >}}
-> Don't proceed unless you're comfortable with your current security posture.
+Don't proceed unless you're comfortable with your current security posture.
 If you're not certain, stop now and review the security documentation for your selected server software, for website dependencies (if any), for Debian Linux, and the Raspberry Pi.
+{{< /notice >}}

 ![Olympic Globe, Colorado Springs, CO](https://0urnmg.by.files.1drv.com/y4mYEu2FL8HQ-ifSSpD_d6XiCqTvYmdHD4GNbRG5Gz9Z1ArzZlxemU1X-bqBnnHzc-uZuZvfuR-orEYfAN2iRu9zHac0NAMlMcWcQ3BAqjwW-kn_5IwR-mWCC8O8a05TCUlaiohSQlx84tGFywgCC_wJ-UV9sN-jUlHBob0oedjypvNaaISoHtiMePGFDIEYjnXccxgfo-ZmDx8xzZfvYvDWg?width=768&height=1024&cropmode=none)